GSL: Guitar as a Second Language teaches the critical combination of musical skills and clinical insight.

 How it all started...

 Toward the end of my music therapy bachelor's degree, I applied for one of the most prestigious internships in the country.
 I was fairly confident going into the interview because I had excellent grades and was one of the most experienced musicians in my class.
-So the director's words at the end of the interview came as a surprise: "Jamie, you are definitely an accomplished musician, but you're going to need to work on your clinical skills."
+So the director's words as she turned me down came as a surprise: "Jamie, you are definitely an accomplished musician, but you're going to need to work on your clinical skills."

 The most surprising thing about her statement was that I didn't know what she meant.